Step aside, Google.com. TikTok has the most popular web domain on the internet right now

 TikTok’s rapid ascent is well chronicled, but milestones like this may still stump the non-Gen Z crowd.
-According to cloud services company Cloudflare, the social-media platform’s website has usurped Google.com as the most popular web domain in the world.
+According to cloud-services company Cloudflare, the social-media platform’s website has usurped Google.com as the most popular web domain in the world.
 The five-year-old app overtook internet Goliath Google Search along with the rest of Google’s digital properties (like Maps, Shopping, News, Images, Translate, etc.).
 Last year, TikTok ranked seventh on Cloudflare’s web-traffic ranking—behind Google, Facebook, Microsoft, Apple, Netflix, and Amazon.

 Owned by Chinese internet company ByteDance, it’s also the only non-American site to occupy a spot in Cloudflare’s top 10: